biijuwa/eckb/departments.md

    ![department_menu](/images/departments/dprt1.png)

 2. Use the **searchbar** or **scroll** down the list to search for the desired department.
+When found, click on the **Department's** name.

-3. Click on the department's name.
-A text field appears, delete and enter new name for the department.
+3. A text field appears.
+Delete and enter new name for the department.

    ![department_pages](/images/departments/editdprt2.png)